apache/incubator-datalab/USER_GUIDE.md

 ![Select_bucket](doc/select_bucket.png)

 In the left side of the grid you see buckets for which you have access.
 You can switch between buckets by choosing appropriate one.
-In the right side of the grid you see folders and buckets which are already uploaded.
+In the right side of the grid you see folders and files which are already created or uploaded.

 In the bucket browser you are supposed to:
 - upload file;